 This second challenge is usually in cases of ensuring that the rules of intestacy become applicable.
 It is worth considering the area of bloodline relations, also.
 Blood family members (rather than marriage) can make their challenges with the backing of the Inheritance Act.

-If you have been named as a beneficiary of a will and the executors of that will have failed to grant you your inheritance then you will most likely be able to make a claim for will disputes.
-If the executor of a will does not carry out their duties, then they are considered to have acted unreasonably because they have not fulfilled their function in terms of distributing the estate.
+If you’re a beneficiary of a will and its executors fail to grant you your inheritance, then you’ll most likely be able to make a claim for will disputes.
+If the executor of a will does not carry out their duties, the law considers them to be acting unreasonably.
+In short, the executor isn’t fulfilling their function in terms of distributing the estate.

 Previous beneficiaries of earlier wills

-Wills are updated, and if you feel that a later version of the will does not benefit you adequately, then you may be entitled to contest.
-This can be a difficult area to proceed in, and there are a number of issues that will need to be assessed before you move forward, such as providing proof of previous versions.
+But you may be able to contest the will.
+This can be a difficult area to proceed in.
+Accordingly, there are a number of issues that will need an assessment before you move forward.
+Such as providing proof of previous versions.
 Always discuss this option with experienced legal professionals.

 If you are a creditor

-If the deceased owes you any money, you should always look at obtaining legal advice as quickly as possible.
-You will have to ascertain whether a section 27 Notice has already been issued, as this will help support your grounds for contesting a will.
+If the testator owes you money, you should always look at obtaining legal advice as quickly as possible.
+You will have to ascertain whether there’s been the issuance of a Section 27 Notice.
+That’s because this will help support your grounds for contesting a will.
 If so, the process for making your claim to recoup those unpaid debts is much smoother.

-In any legal situation, the quicker that you get advice from will dispute solicitors, the faster you will reach a satisfying conclusion.
-If you feel that you have valid reasons to challenge a will, then determine which category of challenge you wish to pursue and discuss the next steps with your legal advisors.
+In any legal situation, act quickly.
+In short, the quicker that you get advice from will dispute solicitors, the faster you’ll reach a satisfying conclusion.
+If you feel that you have valid reasons to challenge a will, determine which category of challenge you wish to pursue.
+Then discuss the next steps with your legal advisors.